marcostoll/FF-Forms/readme.md

         </div>
     </form>

-When showing feedback for invalid form fields, you may also inspect the concrete violation to display a suitable error message ('required field' vs. 'not a valid email address').
+When showing feedback of invalid form fields, you may also inspect the concrete violation to display a suitable error message (e.g. 'missing value for a required field' vs. 'not a valid email address').

 # Installation

+## via Composer

+## manual Installation

 # Basic Usage